abelj001/DragonProxy/README.md

    Save your File and then Double click on `start.bat` If successful You should see `[INFO] The proxy has started!` Pop up!

    ### **Time to test it out!**
-Open up your Win10/PE edition of minecraft And navigate to the `Servers` tab And Type `localhost` You should then connect Into a small box, and a GUI will prompt you to login with your Java edition Credentials, Once loged in, You will be transported to the server you stated in the config, All set!
+Open up your Win10/PE edition of minecraft And navigate to the `Servers` tab And Type `localhost` You should then connect Into a small box, and a GUI will prompt you to login with your Java edition Credentials, Once logged in, You will be transported to the server you stated in the config, All set!

 ## **Shockbyte setup**
 Coming soon